 Have Attic Ventilation Inspected

 Attics are cooled by creating a draft that pulls fresh air in along the eaves and releases it through the vents at the highest points.
-When ventilation is not adequate, the heat is allowed to sit in the attic and become oppressive.
+When ventilation is not adequate, the heat sits in the attic and becomes oppressive.

 This harms the efficiency of your HVAC unit, and it can bake your shingles from underneath.

 The connection between your roof and your air conditioning bill may not seem clear at first, but the roof you have will make a big difference on how hard your home is to cool.

 Investing in a green roof that’s energy efficient will help you save money throughout the year through lower utility bills.

 The roofing material will cost a little more when you have it installed, but it is worth it when you consider how it will help you lower utility bills and prolong the life of your air conditioner.